alexshpilkin/studies/conres.md

 ## Class system

-What is implemented up to this point is not a complete condition system, but only a foundation for one: while there is a mechanism to receive data about an unusual situation and accept or decline to handle it, there is no agreed protocol for doing so.
+What is implemented up to this point is not a complete condition and restart system, but only a foundation for one: while there is a mechanism to receive data about an unusual situation and accept or decline to handle it, there is no agreed protocol for doing so.
 Similarly, while there is a way to escape to a chosen resumption point, possibly passing some data on the stack, there is no protocol for performing the choice.
-This is what remains to be done: in [SysV ABI terms][15], the "personality".
+This is what remains to be done: in SysV ABI terms, the "[personality][15]".

 Following common terminology, I call unusual situations that are handled by the system _conditions_, the responses to them _handlers_, and the ways of recovery from those situations _restarts_.
 Condition data is put on the data stack before calling `SIGNAL`, and each handler uses the contents of its frame to decide whether to handle or `PASS`.
 A restart is simply a condition whose handler, by convention, immediately escapes to the restart code, leaving the restart data intact on the data stack.
 In both cases, more specific data should be placed below less specific, so that the handler or restart code can still work even if it is only prepared to handle a less specific kind of condition or restart.

 What we need, then, is a way of organizing the various kinds of conditions and restarts in a hierarchy by specificity.
 After thinking